R. Hunter Clarkson

 Robert Hunter Clarkson, was a native of Scotland, who served as a major in the British Armed Forces in World War I and as commander of the Sixth Port Headquarters, Transportation Corps in the US Army in World War II.
 Under his command, the 6th Port was awarded the Meritorous Service Medal for superior performance in control and execution of its port missions.
 Clarkson was awarded the Legion of Merit, among many awards.
 He was commissioned a brigadier general in 1949.

 Clarkson served in British Army in World War I in the Royal Garrison Artillery Unit of the British Expeditionary Force in Palestine and Egypt from 1914 to 1920.

-After his service in the British Army in World War I, Clarkson moved to Santa Fe, New Mexico where he was Chief of Transportation for the Fred Harvey Company, founding the Indian Detour Transportation Company in 1924, after Harvey acquired a local tour company.
-The Indian Detour was an adventurous sightseeing trip featuring the romance, mystery and landscape behind the railroad tracks of New Mexico and in the Indian Southwest.
+After his service in the British Army in World War I, Clarkson moved to Santa Fe, New Mexico.
+He became Chief of Transportation for the Fred Harvey Company, founding the Indian Detour Transportation Company in 1924, after Harvey acquired a local tour company.
+The Indian Detour was an sightseeing trip featuring the romance, mystery and landscape behind the railroad tracks of New Mexico and in the Indian Southwest.

 At a Rotary Club Meeting he announced "We are interested in only one road and that is the National Old Trails and a good road from it to Grand Canyon, the latter to be built wherever the people of this county and the park service decide it should be built".